johnddias/astrosummary/README.md

 # AstroSummary — UI updates

 This repository contains the AstroSummary frontend and backend.
-Recent updates were made to the Ratio Planner UI (branch `gui`).
+Recent updates were made to the Target Data Visualizer UI (branch `gui`).
 This top-level README summarizes the changes and how to run the project locally.

 ## Recent changes (branch: gui)
-- RatioPlanner UI: per-filter ratio inputs for Narrowband (Ha, OIII, SII) and Broadband (R, G, B, L).
+- Target Data Visualizer UI: per-filter ratio inputs for Narrowband (Ha, OIII, SII) and Broadband (R, G, B, L).
 - Per-filter ratio inputs are persisted to localStorage.
 - Narrowband/Broadband toggle checkboxes placed next to their column headers; charts show only selected filter sets.
 - Color-scheme selector for charts persisted to localStorage.